 Profile hidden Markov models (HMM) are used in Virtool to discover potential novel viruses in sequencing data.
 The models are used to identify known viral motifs in translated open reading frames derived from sequencing data.
-The method depends on our NuVs bioinformatic pipeline.
+The method depends on our NuVs bioinformatic workflow.

 In Virtool, profile HMMs are stored in the file